Yamanote Line in Tokyo

 3. Yoyogi

 Yoyogi Station was built in 1906.
-Approx. 100000 passengers using this popular station on a daily basis.
+Approx. 100000 passengers use this popular station daily.
 From here you can easily access the north entrance of the famous Meiji Shrine and the Yoyogi Park.
 This will be also an important transportation hotspot for the Tokyo Olympic Games in 2021.

 Read More